-- 2. Inspect the new filter(s) for damage by looking into the filter while shining a bright light on the outside of the filter.
-Holes in the filter appear as bright spots.
+- 8. Inspect the new filter(s) for damage by looking into the filter while shining a bright light on the outside of the filter.
+Holes in the filter will appear as bright spots.
 Inspect the element for tears, an oily film, or damage to the rubber seal.
-If the filter is damaged, do not use it. - 3.
-Carefully slide the primary filter into the filter body (Figure 33).
-Ensure that it is fully seated by pushing on the outer rim of the filter while installing it.
+If the filter is damaged do not use it. - 9.
+If you are replacing the safety filter, carefully slide the new filter into the filter body (Figure 30).